jonstuebe/date-time-generator/README.md

 ### Features:

+- Switch between languages and keep your chosen formats
+- Supports typing of symbols
-- Page remembers your clicks on reload (Coming Soon)
+- Page remembers your clicks on reload

 ### Ideas, Forks, Issues